ARM-software/arm-trusted-firmware/docs/user-guide.md

     of certificates in the FIP and FWU_FIP depends upon the value of the `GENERATE_COT` option.

-    Note: This option depends on 'CREATE_KEYS' to be enabled.
+    Note: This option depends on `CREATE_KEYS` to be enabled.
 If the keys already exist in disk, they will be overwritten without further notice.

 *   `TRUSTED_WORLD_KEY`: This option is used when `GENERATE_COT=1`.
 It